epoz/shmarql/src/docs/configuration.md

 docker run -e DEBUG=1 --rm ghcr.io/epoz/shmarql:latest
 ```

+## SPARQL_QUERY_UI

+Default is 1

+When set to 0, does not display a browsable SPARQL UI on the /sparql endpoint.

 ## ENDPOINT

 The address of a SPARQL triplestore to which queries are made. eg.